marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ```

-we realize that a branch simply is a pointer to a "leaf" commit also called "tip" commit.
+we realize that a branch simply is a pointer to a “leaf” commit also called “tip” commit.
 The binding name/commit is stored in

 ```bash
 $ tree .git/refs/heads/